 Wells & Walsingham Railway

 Hop on board one of the steam-operated or diesel-powered trains, and choose from an enclosed ‘all weather’, covered or open carriage.
-As you head out on the half-hour journey through picturesque countryside, you’ll pass by a hill-fort and a real ghost platform.
+As you head out on the half-hour journey through Norfolk countryside, you’ll pass by a hill-fort and a real ghost platform.

 You can start your journey from either end of the line, and there’s no need to book in advance.
 Just turn up and join the queue on a first-come, first-served basis.
 If you want to bring your dog(s), they are welcome to join you as long as the train is not too busy.